carmenbianca/report-liferay/report.md

   produced by ClearlyDefined.
 - One caveat of using ClearlyDefined that is not explored elsewhere in this document is that it checks the licensing of the *package*, not the source repository of the package.
-There might be discrepancies between the two (e.g., the source repository exposes a \gls{license} that the package does not) that would be relevant to Liferay's use of the package.
+There might be discrepancies between the two (e.g. the source repository exposes a \gls{license} that the package does not) that would be relevant to Liferay's use of the package.
 Adding a step to the automated verification of \gls{inbound} code that searches these discrepancies